geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-28/meeting-transcript.md

 Like, yeah, we have our function to invert it.
 But I don't know.
 I think that those transformations are like NP.
 And you can do them, but yeah.
 Yeah.
 OK.

 ##### **Chenyu** [[00:18:41](https://www.youtube.com/watch?v=wZ5Ch0ODRv8&t=1121)]
 Anyway.
 Cool.
 OK, sounds good.
-Lama.
+LLaMA.
 I don't know.
 What do you have?
 Any update?

 ##### **Wozeparrot** [[00:18:51](https://www.youtube.com/watch?v=wZ5Ch0ODRv8&t=1131)]
 I have a bin IDX loader, so we can load those.